FAQs for Undergraduates

 What’s a petition?
 How do I submit one?

 - During the academic year, petitions are reviewed weekly.
-In order to be reviewed at the weekly meeting, all fully-completed petitions must be submitted to Research and Academic Services (Towne 109) by Tuesdays at noon.
-If you are asking the Undergraduate Program Coordinator to obtain the Undergraduate Chair’s signature, you must bring your form to the MEAM office no later than Mondays at 4:00pm.
+In order to be reviewed at the weekly meeting, all fully-completed petitions must be received by Tuesdays at noon.
+Because the electronic petitions queue requires several levels of review and approval, please be sure to submit your request well in advance of the weekly deadline.

 - Some circumstances require the use of the MEAM core requirement substitution form; more information is found in a subsequent dropdown on this same page.